Concur-AppPort-Academy/android-academy-2021/README.md

 ## The course details
 - every working day from 11.40am till 12.00pm
-- 10-15minutes of coding & 5minutes for Q&A
+- 10-15minutes of coding and 0-5minutes for Q&A

 ## The topics/themes that are covered:
 The aim is to have one major theme per week.